geoffswc/GCP-Machine-Learning-API-Workshop/README.md

 This workbook reviews the process of connecting to the Google Cloud Console, generating an API key, and using it to call the text extraction, sentiment analysis, and document classification services available through the Google Cloud Discovery API.

+### Intro-Notebook-Covid-19-data.ipynb

+Introduction to working with CORD-19 research data kaggle using GCP tools

+### Extraction-Sentiment-Category.ipynb

+Analyizing multiple documents from the CORD-19 dataset using GCP tools

 ### External Links

 For a fuller description of the discovery API, including audio translation and other examples:

 https://colab.research.google.com/drive/1hPH7skySCZR-ZMJ6TmYLN1ug6vbq2cpb